Recycling FAQ: Binders

 Of course, the best course of action is to use (and reuse) a binder until it is no longer usable.
 Extend the life of your binder with the following ideas:

-- Remove permanent marker with rubbing alcohol to re-label your binder as needed
+- Remove permanent marker with rubbing alcohol to re-label your binder as needed (or skip the label!)

 - Use matching duct tape or get wild with a fun color or pattern to hold the spine together when it starts to split